Tamas-Olah-Dev/VueCRUD/README.md

 When using the Trix rich text editor, attachments are saved and removed in the public drive automatically as they are added to and removed from the rich text component. https://laravel.com/docs/5.8/filesystem#the-public-disk

+When using a Treeselect component, the library needs to be installed by running npm install --save @riophae/vue-treeselect, and app.js has to import it by adding the following to it:

+import Treeselect from '@riophae/vue-treeselect'

+import '@riophae/vue-treeselect/dist/vue-treeselect.css'

+Vue.component('treeselect', Treeselect);

+The valueset model should have a getVueTreeselectCompatibleCollection public static method that provides the node list.
+It should use the canBeTurnedIntoKeyValueCollection trait's getVueTreeselectCompatibleValueset method.